Credit Cards are the Bomb, Really!

 Who are these petsitters and why will they want to housesit for free?

 Most of the petsitters who join HouseSitMatch are looking to spend time in a new location and to exchange their experience for free accommodation while they discover a new location.
 Many of the petsitters are retired professionals wanting to travel on a fixed income.
 For them, your petsitting assignment is a working holiday.
+When searching for a reputable pet boarding facility, you should opt to use a resource like Pet Boarders to find a kennel or cattery in your local area.

 Client testimonial – Nina, Pet owner